Let's Learn a Bit More About South Korea

 There are both online and offline visa fee payment methods.
 You can use credit and debit cards and bank transfers for online payments.
 Money exchange is also possible.
 For offline payment, you will have to come directly to the office.

 Our customer care executives are working 24 hours.
 So you can contact them for all your doubts and queries.

-Below listed are the general documents needed to apply for a visit visa to South Korea from Dubai.
+Below listed are the general South Korea tourist visa requirements.
 The below-listed ones are the most common documents to be submitted.
 These documents are subject to change based on your nationality. and the embassy may request additional documents.

 Passport: Home country passport with a minimum of six months validity (or Three months).
 The new passport should have a minimum of 3 blank pages and also should submit the old passport if any.

 Application Form: Duly filled application form issued by the Embassy of South Korea.
 Fully concluded in English and signed and dated by the applicant himself ( signed by both parents in case of minors, below the age of 18)